Rysias/cds-assignments/vision-assignments/vision-a2/README.md

 |weighted avg | 0.12 | 0.08 | 0.03 | 10000|

 ### Discussion
-At first glance, there is not much to discuss: logistic regression bleew the neural network out of the water.
+At first glance, there is not much to discuss: logistic regression blew the neural network out of the water.
 Simple machine learning is superior, cue the next [AI Winter](https://en.wikipedia.org/wiki/AI_winter).

 However, there are several caveats to this conclusion.
 The first (and most important one) is that we only trained the neural network for 3 epochs.
 To reach comparable performance we would have needed to train for perhaps ~200 epochs.

 This was a quite deliberate choice on my end.
 Deep learning is incredibly energy intensive as [this report from MIT shows](https://www.technologyreview.com/2019/06/06/239031/training-a-single-ai-model-can-emit-as-much-carbon-as-five-cars-in-their-lifetimes/).
 Going against the IPCC with the goal of predicting digits seemed imprudent.
 The Danish Data Science Community has compiled a great list of carbon impact of data science in [this repository](https://github.com/Dansk-Data-Science-Community/sustainable-data-science).

 The reason for this is that it takes a looong time to train a deep learning system.
 Currently, each epoch took \~70 seconds.
 Multiplying this by 200 gives approximately 4 hours.
-The reasons for this are partially that python is a slow language, and that deep learning is works suboptimally on CPUs.
+The reasons for this are partially that python is a slow language, and that deep learning works suboptimally on CPUs.
 There are many ways to speed this up from using tensorflow and GPU-acceleration to using transfer learning.

 We know that Deep Learning can perform quite a lot better as the current [SOTA on CIFAR10 is ~99%](https://paperswithcode.com/sota/image-classification-on-cifar-10) and the logistic regression is currently performing at 40%.
 However, we will explore all of that in the [next assignment](../vision-a3/).